The Sebright chicken is a small but dynamic bird.

-Researchers are studying the Sebright males to try and determine exactly what the mutation in the sex hormones is.
+Researchers are studying the Sebright males to try and determine what the mutation in the sex hormones is.

-Combined with the difficulties associated in raising the chicks keeping the numbers up is an ongoing challenge.
+Combined with the difficulties associated with raising the chicks keeping the numbers up is an ongoing challenge.

 Is The Sebright Right For You?

-If you want a bantam chicken that is a small work of art, the Sebright may fit the bill.
+If you want a bantam chicken that is a miniature work of art, the Sebright may fit the bill.

-If on the other hand, you want to breed them the Sebright is a challenging breed to raise and keep; it is not a ‘beginner breeder’ chicken at all.
+If, on the other hand, you want to breed them, the Sebright is a challenging breed to raise and keep; it is not a ‘beginner breeder’ chicken at all.

-You will need to be diligent in your homework to find a reputable breeder to sell you good quality stock for your own breeding program.
-The ABA is a great source of information for this.
+You will need to be diligent in your homework to find a reputable breeder to sell you good-quality stock for your breeding program.

-This perfection of looks seems to come with the price of difficulty in continuance of the breed.
+This perfection of looks comes with the price of difficulty in the continuance of the breed.

 Most folks always remark on the Sebright when they see one – a great conversation maker!